micro-manager/micro-manager/doc/how-to-build.md

 need the Java Development Kit.
 Micro-Manager Java code is written in Java 1.6.
 On OS X, either Apple's Java 1.6 or Oracle JDK 1.7 will work (you need a developer account to get the development kit for Apple JDK 1.6).
 On Linux, OpenJDK 1.6 or 1.7 should work well.
+(For JDK versions, 1.x is the same as x.)

+Building the Java components also requires Apache Ant (pre-installed on OS X).

 To build MMCorePy, you will need Python and Numpy.
 Recent versions of either Python 2 or Python 3 should work.